 * New courtship gameplay when looking for a mate

 * Improved hunting gameplay

 * Bigger and better maps (49 square kilometers each!)

 * More naturalistic animal spawning and scent system

 * More naturalistic territory system

-Yes...at least some of them, and/or in some form.
-We are remaking the Amethyst and Slough Creek maps -- they will be much larger, with more animals, and that may be too much for mobile devices with limited RAM memory.
-It's been difficult to get the current game to run reliably on some devices which have only 1 GB of RAM memory, and we are not sure that this new episode will run on those devices.
+WolfQuest is available for Mac, Windows, iPhone, iPad, Android & Kindle.
+So yes, WolfQuest: Anniversary Edition will be available for mobile phones and tablets...at least some of them, and/or in some form.
+Bigger maps and more animals may be too much for mobile devices with limited RAM memory.
 We'll do our best, but there's a good chance that some mobile devices won't be able to get it, and/or we will have a simpler version of it for some mobile devices.When will it be released?

 When it's done

 We are currently aiming to release the first episode, Amethyst Mountain, by the end of 2018 for PC/Mac on Steam and itch.io, as Early Access, followed by Slough Creek in early 2019, then followed by the mobile versions.
 What new animals will be included?